cloudpilot-emu/cloudpilot-emu/README.md

 ## Other versions

-A preview build of the next version of Cloudpilot is available [here](https://cloudpilot-emu.github.io/app-preview).
+A preview build of the next version of CloudpilotEmu is available [here](https://cloudpilot-emu.github.io/app-preview).

 # Reporting issues

-Please report issues on the [Github tracker](https://github.com/DirtyHairy/cloudpilot/issues).
+Please report issues on the [Github tracker](https://github.com/cloudpilot-emu/cloudpilot-emu/issues).

 # Known issues and limitations